hlin86/semeval2025/README.md

 Multi-Label Text Classification with DistilBERT

 This project implements a multi-label text classification system using DistilBERT.
 It supports training, evaluating, and fine-tuning on custom datasets.
 The project uses PyTorch and Hugging Face's Transformers library for efficient computation and state-of-the-art language representation.
+The code and dataset is inside the master branch.

 Features